 However, the problem I ran into with older audio files was when I had stored them as QuickTime movies.
 And QuickTime is a format in transition.

-NOTE: Here’s a blog that goes into detail on video codecs that no longer work.
+NOTE: Here’s a blog that goes into detail on which video codecs no longer work.

-For this reason, I have two computers at home that I use to convert older QuickTime movies.
+First, I have two computers at home that I use to convert older QuickTime movies.
 I’m converting all my older media into ProRes 422, because it is widely supported and because ProRes retains excellent image fidelity with efficient editing in a format that can be played on both Mac and Windows systems.
 Any version of macOS 10.14 or earlier can play these older codecs.

-There’s another big problem with QuickTime: The entire file needs to be perfect for the video to play.
+The third problem, though is trickier.
+When dealing with QuickTime movies, the entire file needs to be perfect for the video to play.
 If one small part of a QuickTime movie is damaged, the entire movie is dead.
 For this reason, much though I love QuickTime, I’m also converting any movies that need future proofing into MPEG-4.
 Keep the bit rate high – 10 mbps or above – to retain high image quality.
 Then, I have both a ProRes version and an MPEG-4 version.
 One of those should last.

 This issue of orphaned codecs is one that you need to take seriously for your own files.
 You may be keeping masters “for the future” but if the codecs they are built on are no longer supported, the best organization in the world won’t help you.